 - Trisomy 21

 - Bloom syndrome

-In recent years, cytogenetics & minimal residual disease (MRD) has added a further layer to prognosis and treatment.
-This analysis requires CSF & bone marrow samples.
+In recent years, cytogenetics and minimal residual disease (MRD) have added a further layer to prognosis and treatment.
+This analysis requires CSF and bone marrow samples.

 For diagnosis – a patient has to have over 25% blasts in the peripheral blood film

 For remission – a patient has to have <5% blasts in the peripheral blood film